Alfresco/docs-alfresco/search-enterprise/latest/config/language.md

 title: Language support
 ---

 Search Enterprise supports multiple languages.
-You can configure other language using the `src/main/resources/alfresco/search/elasticsearch/config/locale` configuration file.
+You can configure other languages using the `src/main/resources/alfresco/search/elasticsearch/config/locale` configuration file.

 > **Note:** Some supported languages require the installation of a plug-in and some Asian languages may also require installation of the [ICU analysis plug-in](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-icu.html){:target="_blank"} Where there is a plug-in required, you must install it on every node in the cluster.